 The hard part is not about getting the ideas for visual metaphors.
 The issue always comes in converting those ideas into meaningful visuals.

 It takes a lot of time and skill to create powerful visual metaphors on a PowerPoint slide.

 If you are a busy trainer who doesn’t have time to create all those graphics from scratch, you can always take a look at our ‘Complete Trainer’s Bundle’

 It is a collection of more than 4000 fully editable PowerPoint templates created specifically for trainers and course creators.

-All the examples I showed above are taken from our Complete Trainer’s Bundle.
-The bundle has unique collections like – Industry specific models & frameworks, animated actions, illustrated concepts, creative visual metaphors and a massive collection of trainer assets that help you create your training presentations in a heartbeat.
+All the examples I showed above are taken from our Comprehensive All In One Bundle.
+The bundle has unique collections like – Industry specific models & frameworks, animated actions, illustrated concepts, creative visual metaphors and more bonuses that help you create your training presentations in a heartbeat.

 Why don’t you find more details about the bundle by visiting this page?